tylermcginnis/re-base/README.md

 ## createClass(firebaseConfig, name)

 ##### Purpose
-Accepts a firebase configuration object as the first parameter and an optional 'name' for the app
+Accepts a firebase configuration object as the first argument and an optional 'name' for the app as the second

 ##### Arguments
   1. configuration